neutrons/garnet/docs/getting_started.rst

     #and/or start garnet
     garnet

-in case there is specific Mantid build in another conda environment, garnet can be installed in that environment:
+in case there is specific Mantid build and /or version in another conda environment, garnet can be installed in that environment:

 .. code-block:: sh

     conda activate <mantid_environment>
+    #in case of a mantid build, else skip
+    ./bin/AddPythonPath.py
     cd /path/to/my/local/garnet/repo/
     git fetch origin pull/<PULL_REQUEST_NUMBER>/head:pr<PULL_REQUEST_NUMBER>
     git switch pr<PULL_REQUEST_NUMBER>